backdrop-contrib/pseudo_field/README.md

 Pseudo Field
 ============

-This module allows you to render an extra field like a real field with optional label.
+This module allows you to render an extra field like a real field with an optional label.

 The extra fields that can be attached to an entity using `hook_field_extra_fields()` lack the overall look and feel of real fields